 Funeral planners create a seating chart

 It’s no secret that presidential funerals are far from simple, easygoing affairs.
 Instead, each detail is meticulously planned—all the way down to where the funeral attendees must sit.
-According to the Associated Press, “the presidential party is followed by chiefs of state, arranged alphabetically by the English spelling of their countries.
+According to the Associated Press, “The presidential party is followed by chiefs of state, arranged alphabetically by the English spelling of their countries.
 Royalty representing chiefs of state come next, and then heads of governments followed by other officials.”
 President George H.W.
 Bush’s funeral in 2018 saw four living presidents come together along with their spouses: President Donald Trump and Melania Trump, President Barrack Obama and Michelle Obama, President Bill Clinton and Hillary Clinton and President Jimmy Carter and Rosalynn Carter (not pictured).

 The funeral procession marches through D.C.

-Before a presidential casket heads to its final resting place, it might travel down Pennsylvania Avenue in Washington, D.C. one last time.
+Before a presidential casket heads to its final resting place, it might travel down Pennsylvania Avenue in Washington, D.C., one last time.
 Some presidents have requested their casket be carried by a traditional horse-drawn carriage, while others have preferred to use a modern motorcade.
 These processions are by no means the norm, as just eight deceased presidents have had them, including President Kennedy in 1963 (shown above).
 But there is one thing that all processions have in common: They must move at a speed of exactly 20 miles (about 32 km) per hour in order to make sure the day’s events stay on schedule.

 The U.S. military gives a final salute